Former President Barack Obama Holds Drive-In Rally For Joe Biden In North Miami

-MIAMI (CBSMiami) – Former President Barack Obama addressed supporters who had gathered in their vehicles Saturday afternoon during a drive-in rally in support for Democratic candidate Joe Biden, at Florida International University’s North campus.
+MIAMI (CBSMiami) – Former President Barack Obama addressed supporters who had gathered in their vehicles Saturday afternoon during a drive-in rally in support for Democratic candidate Joe Biden, at Florida International University’s Biscayne Bay Campus.

 Instead of cheers and applause, the sound of horns could be heard in approval after nearly every statement by the former president.
 “I love the creative honking,” Obama said.

-Obama took to the stage shortly before 3:30 p.m. and immediately started talking about the Trump presidency.
+Obama took to the stage shortly before 3:30 p.m. at the invitation-only event and immediately started talking about the Trump presidency.

 “We have to work hard to elect Joe Biden and Kamala Harris as president and vice president of the United States,” said Obama.